fernandomonza/fernandomonza/README.md

 ### README - Fernando A. M. Santos

+🌱 I’m currently learning ...systems analysis and development through UNIFATECIE 🥇 and [Training] Full Stack Javascript by https://cursos.onebitcode.com/

+🤔 I’m looking for help with ...get a job or internship in the programming area 😉

 <!--
 **fernandomonza/fernandomonza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.